gvwilson/sensibleadventures/cloudherd/reboot.md

       - Narrator comment: once Noxy has decided on something, she sticks to it
     - He climbs up on the cloud
     - And just then Indy shows up with Sergeant Dorbu and chews Noxy out
-  - As punishment, Noxy has to unseed some thimbleberries
+  - As punishment, Noxy has to seed some thimbleberries
   - She's feeling sorry for herself when she hears noise from the square
     - Dorbu and Thokmay are fencing in front of a growing crowd
     - With Kulbinder grumbling advice from the sidelines